ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Use synchronized blocks and methods carefully or switch to reentrant locks

-To improve scalability when using virtual threads, you should revise _synchronized_ blocks and methods to avoid frequent and long-lived pinning (such as I/O operations).
+To improve scalability when using virtual threads, you should revise _synchronized_ blocks and methods to avoid frequent and long-running pinning (such as I/O operations).
 Pinning is not a problem if such operations are short-lived (such as in-memory operations) or infrequent.
 As an alternative, you can replace these _synchronized_ blocks and methods with _ReentrantLock_ which also guarantees mutually exclusive access.

 <sub>To identify pinning, you can use the JVM flag <em>-Djdk.tracePinnedThreads=full</em> when executing your application.</sub>